drug-design/course/docs/chapters/conformational-analysis.md

 ### Low Energy of the Bioactive Conformation
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-The difference of energy between the bioactive conformation and the conformation found in the crystal is generally less than 13 kJ/mol; this can be understood in the framework of the "induced-fit" theory.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/low-energy-bioactive-conformation-b2bad17b'><i class='fa fa-play' aria-hidden='true'></i></button>The difference of energy between the bioactive conformation and the conformation found in the crystal is generally less than 13 kJ/mol; this can be understood in the framework of the "induced-fit" theory.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer